award

 • Attend all medical appointments.

-• Do not speak to insurance adjusters without speaking to your attorney first.
+• Do not speak to insurance adjusters without talking to your attorney first.

 • Stay off social media, as it could be used against you.